Prokopp/the-free-hive-book/the-free-hive-book.md

   `2011` IS NOT NULL
   DISTRIBUTE BY indicator_name;")

 If you ran the example on the Hortonworks VM or any other setup with one reducer your query result will look like the rows are not organised by indicator names.
 The difference is that `DISTRIBUTE BY` does not sort the result.
-It ensures that all rows with the same indicator are sent to the same reducer but it does not sort them as `CLUSTER BY`.
-Consequently, all rows were sent to the one reducer you have and the output is mixed. `CLUSTER BY` is in fact only syntactic sugar for a combination of `DISTRIBUTE BY` and `SORT BY`.
-The latter adding the local sorting on each reducer.
+It ensures that all rows with the same indicator are sent to the same reducer but it does not sort them.

+This can be useful if you write a streaming job with a custom reducer.
+The reducer, for example, could aggregate data based on the distribution key and does not require the data in order as long as it is complete in regard to the distribution key.

+##SELECT ...
+DISTRIBUTE BY ...
+SORT BY ...##

+Hive queries without custom reducers are more likely to combine a `DISTRIBUTE BY` with a `SORT BY`.
+Together they result in globally distributed  and locally sorted results, which is faster than `ORDER BY`.

 ```sql
 SELECT country_name, indicator_name, `2011` AS trade_2011 FROM wdi WHERE